Sunday Night Baseball: Jon Miller and Joe Morgan (1990–2010)

-Dan Shulman era (2011–2017)
+Dan Shulman (2011–2017)

 Play-by-play announcer Dan Shulman joined color commentators Hershiser and Bobby Valentine as the new Sunday Night Baseball crew beginning in 2011.
 In an essential trade deal, following the hiring of Valentine as the Boston Red Sox manager, his predecessor Terry Francona was hired to join Shulman and Hershiser for the 2012 season.
 Francona stayed with ESPN for only one season before he was hired by the Cleveland Indians to be their manager for the 2013 season.
 Francona was replaced by John Kruk, who had been part of the Baseball Tonight team since 2004.

 Like Miller and Morgan before them, Shulman and Hershiser also formed the lead team on ESPN Radio's World Series coverage.
 Prior to the 2014 season, Hershiser left ESPN to become an analyst for the Dodgers on SportsNet LA, and was replaced by Curt Schilling; however, Schilling's subsequent diagnosis of and treatment for an undisclosed form of cancer led to his being unavailable to ESPN for most of the season.
 Shulman and Kruk worked as a two-man booth until Schilling joined them in September.

 On August 30, 2015, former softball player Jessica Mendoza joined the Sunday Night Baseball broadcast team as a color commentator.
 For the 2016 MLB season, former Yankees player Aaron Boone joined Shulman and Mendoza in the broadcast booth as the second color commentator for SNB.
 Shulman stepped down at the conclusion of the 2017 season, while Boone left the booth after being named new Yankees manager.